 Investigators searched a home early Friday in an eastern suburb of Paris believed linked to the attack.
 A police document obtained by The Associated Press identifies the address searched in the town of Chelles as the family home of Karim Cheurfi, a 39-year-old with a criminal record.

-Authorities are trying to determine whether "one or more people" might have helped the attacker, Interior Ministry spokesman Pierre-Henry Brandet told reporters at the scene of the shooting.
+Authorities are trying to determine whether "one or more people" might have helped the attacker, Interior Ministry spokesman Pierre-Henry Brandet said.

 The attacker had been flagged as an extremist, according to two police officials, speaking on condition of anonymity because they weren't authorized to publicly discuss the investigation.

 The gunfire sent scores of tourists fleeing into side streets.

 "They were running, running," said 55-year-old Badi Ftaïti, who lives in the area.
 "Some were crying.
 There were tens, maybe even hundreds of them."

 The assault recalled two recent attacks on soldiers providing security at prominent locations around Paris: one at the Louvre museum in February and one at Orly airport last month.